MohitAswani/DataStructuresAndAlgorithms/17_Graphs/9_BFSApplications.md

 # Applications of BFS:

 **Shortest path in a unweighted graph**: since BFS finds all the edges connected a vertex hence it also finds the shortest path.
-Also the shortest path algorithms like Dijkstra's also use the BFS to find the shortest path and instead of using normal queue they use priority queue.
+Also the shortest path algorithms like Dijkstra's also use the BFS to find the shortest path and instead of using normal queue they use priority queue (for weighted graphs).

 **Crawlers in search engine**: go to pages and then their neighbours and their neighbours.